• Menu

 Piazza XI April in Taormina

 When planning a trip to Sicily, Taormina often tops the list of must-visit destinations.
-Known for its stunning views of the Ionian Sea, its ancient Greek theatre, and picturesque streets, it has long been a magnet for tourists seeking out out ‘la dolce vita’ in Sicily.
-But is Taormina really worth visiting?
+I can’t argue that on the surface at least, Taormina is absolutely stunning.
+With insanely gorgeous views over the Ionian Sea, an ancient Greek theatre, and picturesque hilltop streets designed for romantic evening walks, I can understand why it has long been a magnet for tourists seeking out out ‘la dolce vita’ in Sicily.

+But, as someone who values connection as the most element of travelling, is Taormina really worth visiting?
 If you’re on the fence about adding it to your itinerary, my travel guide is designed to help you decide, with sections on how to get there, hotels in town, the local food and wine scene, things to do, and day trips from Taormina.
 So dust off your gelato, and let’sa-go, Mario…

 Hype vs. Reality

-My favourite part of Taormina in fact, was leaving it to visit the Mt Etna region to meet local wine makers and sample some magnificent volcanic wines.
+My favourite part of Taormina in fact, was leaving it to visit the Mt Etna region to meet local vintners and sample some magnificent volcanic wines.
 If you do one thing here, I urge you to make it a wine tour from Taormina to explore Mt Etna’s wineries, but more on that below.

-If you visit Taormina during peak season certainly be prepared for crowded streets, full restaurants, and higher prices.
+If you visit Taormina during peak season, be prepared for crowded streets, full restaurants, and higher prices.
 Yet I didn’t really have to deal with any of that as I visited in spring.
 Anyway, as I sit here scratching my head, let’s dive into what this place is all about…

 GETTING THERE

-How to get from Palermo to Taormina
+Palermo to Taormina

-How to get from Catania to Taormina
+Catania to Taormina

 Of course, you could also rent a car from Catania airport if you don’t fancy roughing it on a train or bus, and let’s face it, if you’re planning a visit to Taormina then you probably aren’t the type who roughs it anyway.